openfl/www.openfl.org/learn/npm/getting-started/index.md

 {% endcapture %}
 {% include embed.md %}

-If you already started your project, the browser window should reload once you change and save your entry file.
+If you already started your project (using `npm start`), the browser window should reload once you change and save your entry file.
+If not, run `npm start` from the project directory to test it now.

 ## Next Steps